Your USF College Admissions Questions Answered

 Are essays and letters of recommendation required?
 Do they make my application stronger?

-If you're looking to enhance your application, our Judy Genshaft Honors College application does require a personal essay.
-You can find tips for how to write a college essay here.
+If you choose to pursue Honors at USF, our Judy Genshaft Honors College application does require a personal essay.
+Here are some tips that will help you write a standout college essay.

 Does USF use my weighted or unweighted GPA to make a decision?